Generating Less Certain Adversarial Examples Improves Robust Generalization: Experiments

 \section{Experiments}

-In this section, we evaluate the effectiveness of our EDAC method in improving robust generalization with respect to different model architecture PreActResNet-18 ({\preactresnet}) and WideResNet-34 ({\wideresnet}) under the threat model of $\linf$ trained by several benchmark adversarial defenses, i.e., AT~\cite{pgd}, TRADES~\cite{trades} and MART~\cite{mart} on CIFAR-10 in Section~\ref{subsection: efficacy of EDAC}.
-Besides, to examine the generalizability to other settings, we provide results of EDAC on more benchmark datasets, including CIFAR-10, CIFAR-100 and SVHN, and $\ell_2$ norm-bounded perturbations.
-Then, in Section~\ref{subsection: external analysis}, we evaluate the compatibility of EDAC with AWP~\cite{awp} and Consistency~\cite{consistency}.

-\shortsection{Experimental Settings} For the $\linf$ threat model, we set $\epsilon=8/255$, and train the model for 200 epochs using SGD with the momentum of 0.9.
-Besides, the initial learning rate is 0.1, and is divided by 10 at the $100^{th}$ epoch and at the $150^{th}$ epoch.
-And the adversarial attack used in training is PGD-10 with a step size of $1/255$ for SVHN, and $2/255$ for CIFAR-10 and CIFAR-100, while we utilize the commonly-used attack benchmarks of PGD-20~\cite{pgd}, PGD-100~\cite{pgd}, $\cw$~\cite{CW17} and AutoAttack~\cite{autoattack} in testing.
-Meanwhile, for the $\ell_2$ threat model, we set $\epsilon=128/255$ with a step size of $15/255$ for all datasets.
-In addition, we also measure the \textit{Clean} performance to investigate the influence on clean images.
+This section examines the performance of our DAC method under $\linf$ perturbations with $\epsilon = 8/255$ on various model architectures, including PreActResNet-18, denoted as {\preactresnet}, and WideResNet-34, denoted as {\wideresnet}.
+And we train a model for 200 epochs using SGD with a momentum of 0.9.
+Besides, the initial learning rate is 0.1, and is divided by 10 at the $100$-th epoch and at the $150$-th epoch.
+The adversarial attack used in training is PGD-10 with a step size of $1/255$ for SVHN, and $2/255$ for CIFAR-10 and CIFAR-100, while we utilize the commonly-used attack benchmarks of PGD-20~\cite{pgd}, PGD-100~\cite{pgd}, $\cw$~\cite{CW17} and AutoAttack~\cite{autoattack} for evaluation.
+In addition, we measure the \emph{Clean} performance to investigate the influence on clean images.
 Regarding other hyperparameters, we follow the settings described in their original papers.
 In all cases, we evaluate the performance of the last (best) model in terms of testing-time robust accuracy.

+\looseness=-1 In Section~\ref{subsection: efficacy of DAC}, we evaluate the effectiveness of our DAC method in improving robust generalization on three widely-used benchmark datasets: CIFAR-10~\cite{CIFAR}, CIFAR-100~\cite{CIFAR} and SVHN~\cite{svhn} based on three baseline adversarial training methods: AT~\cite{pgd}, TRADES~\cite{trades} and MART~\cite{mart}.
+To study the generalizability of our method, we further conduct experiments under $\ell_2$ perturbations, where we set $\epsilon=128/255$ with a step size of $15/255$ for all datasets.
+In Section~\ref{subsection: external analysis}, we associate with other robustness-enhancing techniques to further investigate the effect of adversarial certainty in adversarial training.
+Finally, we demonstrate the efficacy of DAC under a simplified one-step optimization setting in Section~\ref{subsection: further discussion}, and improve the DAC efficiency by regularizing decreasing adversarial certainty in a loss term, i.e., DAC\_Reg that will be detailed in Section~\ref{subsection: improvement on dac efficiency}.